nawarian/The-PHP-Website/source/_posts_en/1-real-life-tdd-with-php.blade.md

 possible right in the beginning. **Don't fall into this trap!**

-The longer you stay without feedback (without seeing test results), the bigger your chances to make a breaking changes without realizing.
+The longer you stay without feedback (without seeing test results), the bigger your chances to make a breaking change without realizing.

 Whenever you want to do something you feel is very important, note it down and keep moving forward!
 Keep it as the next item in your refactoring loop,